-For the garnishes, I say they are mandatory and NOT optional.
-It’s what makes this cheese dip different and better than the ordinary.
-Torchy’s Tacos serves their Diablo Sauce on their queso.
+The garnishes are chopped cilantro, extra cheese, and a spicy pepper sauce.
+I think they are mandatory.
+These are what make this cheese dip different and better than the ordinary.
+Torchy’s Tacos serves their house-made Diablo Sauce on their queso.
 I substitute a Mexican hot sauce like Cholula or Valentina brand hot sauces.
 Both are great options.

 Serve this homemade queso with tortilla chips or if you are on a keto diet serve with fried pig skins or sliced vegetables.
 It is also really good when used to smother burritos or over roasted potatoes.

 There are a ton of Ro tel dip recipes with Velvetta or white American cheese out there.
 I won’t do processed cheese in anything.
 So my cheese dip features real cheese!

 I find that buying shredded cheese instead of block cheese works better in queso recipes.
 What is used to prevent the shredded cheese from sticking together also helps make it smoother?
 Instead of the cheese separating when heated, it melts evenly and stays creamy.
 Note: If you find that your cheese starts to separate when melting, you can add a touch of cornstarch to it.
 By touch, I mean less than a ⅛ of a teaspoon.

 Now I’ve asked the staff at the local Torchy’s what type of cheese they use in their queso.
 No one will tell me, but I’ve found that cheddar and Mexican cheese called Oaxaca come really close.
 These two cheeses give a smooth dip that is quite flavorful.
 A sprinkling of Cotija cheese adds just a little something more.